FCC, CE, UL, RoHS: Your Global Electronic Certification Guide

 FCC Certification: Mastering Electromagnetic Compatibility for the U.S.

-FCC Certification is a mandatory requirement in the United States for any electronic device that can emit radio frequency (RF) energy.
+FCC certification is a mandatory requirement in the United States for any electronic device that can emit radio frequency (RF) energy.
 This includes intentional radiators (e.g., Wi-Fi routers, smartphones) and unintentional radiators (e.g., computers, power supplies).
-Overseen by the Federal Communications Commission (FCC), this certification ensures that your device doesn’t cause harmful electromagnetic interference (EMI) with other systems, such as radio communications.
+Overseen by the Federal Communications Commission (FCC), this certification ensures that your device doesn't cause harmful electromagnetic interference (EMI) with other systems, such as radio communications.
+Achieving FCC certification is a foundational step for consumer electronics compliance in the U.S. market.

 Why and Where is it Necessary?